-12.25.
-The site has been subject to an Archaeological Appraisal, including a Desk Top Study, Geophysical Survey and field walking.

 - 12.26.
+The site was subject to an Archaeological Appraisal, including a Desk Top Study, Geophysical Survey and field walking when the original LDO was prepared. - 12.27.
 The site is set in a long standing agricultural area, which has been influenced by the expansion of Holbeach and the growth in vehicular traffic.
 The A151 and the A17 are both relatively new roads and are not, in this location, upgrades of more historic routes, as is the case with the Spalding Road to the south, for instance.
 The A151 and A17 have changed the longer standing historic context and will not be the focus for historic activity, unlike some of the smaller roads in the area.
-Beyond the western boundary of the site, is an area marked Watson's grave, which marks a long standing cross road in the minor roads around Holbeach. - 12.27.
+Beyond the western boundary of the site, is an area marked Watson's Grave, which marks a long standing cross road in the minor roads around Holbeach. - 12.28.
 The significant feature in the area is Distillery Farm, which gave rise to the name, Peppermint Junction, as the farm was the focus for growing peppermint, fennel and cumin to produce gripe water.
-The distillery was put in place in the 1920s and was removed in the 1970s and, as such, is a relatively modern and short lived activity. - 12.28.
+The distillery was put in place in the 1920s and was removed in the 1970s and, as such, is a relatively modern and short lived activity. - 12.29.
 Archaeological investigation in the wider area has identified occupation and activity, including salt production and agriculture from Roman times onwards.
-Older activity is hidden by the underlying silts which overlay activity from inundation in the area, although evidence of pre-historic watercourses has been identified on the site. - 12.29.
-The Archaeological Survey of the site, including Desk Based Analysis, Geophysical Survey and Walkover Survey, has identified little of immediate interest in the area, although a potential pond has been identified at the confluence of pre-historic water channels and a

-- collection of positive readings near the western boundary of the site, which will need further investigation. - 12.30.
+Older activity is hidden by the underlying silts which overlay activity from inundation in the area, although evidence of prehistoric watercourses has been identified on the site. - 12.30.
+The Archaeological Survey of the site, including Desk Based Analysis, Geophysical Survey and Walkover Survey, has identified little of immediate interest in the area, although a potential pond has been identified at the confluence of pre-historic water channels and a collection of positive readings near the western boundary of the site, which will need further investigation.

+- 12.31.
 There are no listed buildings or other designated sites within the development area.
-The nearest listed buildings are the Old Cott to the east and the milestone to the south.
-The Old Cott will be screened from new development by the approved residential development, whereas the milestone is some considerable distance away, to the south of Spalding Road and, as such, is screened by the existing residential caravans.
+The nearest listed buildings are the Old Cottage to the east and the milestone to the south.
+The Old Cott will be screened from new development by the approved residential development, whereas the milestone is some considerable distance away, to the south of Spalding Road and, as such, is screened by the existing residential caravans. - 12.32.
+No archaeological features have been revealed during development of the SLFEZ to indicate any updated archaeological survey was required to support the review of the LDO.